UdotCASH/uTransmute/README.md

 # ETHxEOS SwapTunnel
-Teleport your ERC20 tokens to EOS.
+Teleport your ERC20 tokens to EOS tokens.

 ## Summary